machinable-org/machinable/docs/tutorial/essentials/running-experiments.md

 To replicate or reproduce a experiment, create a new experiment instance with the same configuration.
 Learn more about [continuing and repeating experiments](../elements-in-depth/experiments.md#derivation).

-## Modes of execution

-Experiment may be executed in different ways.

-For example, instead of the default single-threaded execution, you may like to run your experiment isolated using multiprocessing:
+## Execution implementations

+Experiments can be executed in different ways.
+To configure the execution, <Pydoc caption="execute()">machinable.Experiment.execute</Pydoc> adopts the same module convention as <Pydoc>machinable.Experiment.instance</Pydoc>.
+You can specify the execution implementation that you like to use by its module name and optionally provide configuration options in form of a dictionary:

 ```python
 experiment.execute('machinable.execution.local', {'processes': 1})
 ```

+Just like in the case of experiments, this will instantiate a <Pydoc>machinable.Execution</Pydoc> class in the module `machinable.execution.local` that will handle the execution; in the above example, the experiment will run isolated using multiprocessing.

+machinable provides a number of alternative execution implementations out of the box.

-Execution on [Slurm](https://slurm.schedmd.com/documentation.html) can be as simple as:
+For instance, execution using a queue system like [Slurm](https://slurm.schedmd.com/documentation.html) can be as simple as:

 ```python
 experiment.execute('machinable.execution.slurm')
 ```

-Or delegating the execution to an external runner like [MPI](https://www.open-mpi.org/) may look like this:
+Delegating the execution to an external runner like [MPI](https://www.open-mpi.org/) may look like this:

 ```python
 experiment.execute('machinable.execution.external', {